propellerlabsio/meteor-ui5-website/README.md

 1. Abstract away identical filter / sorter building code from different controllers into utility class to better highlight what's actually different and relevant to the model code.
 1. Write Compare Models info texts / focus code explaining demos and highlighting just the differences.
-1. Fix filter and sorter not working with ODataModel.
-(EmployeesOData-dbg.controller.js)

 ##### General